Accounting Career and Degree Guide

 How much do accountants make?

-Accountant salary varies by region and specialty, but according to the Occupational Outlook Handbook from the U.S. Bureau of Labor Statistics (BLS), the median national annual salary for accountants and auditors is $68,150.
+Accountant salary varies by region and specialty, but according to the 2020 Occupational Employment Statistics from the U.S. Bureau of Labor Statistics (BLS), the national median annual salary for accountants and auditors is $73,560.

 What is my earning potential?

-The BLS reports that the top 10 percent of those in the accounting profession earned over $120,000 per year.
+The BLS reports that the top 10% of those in the accounting profession earned over $128,000 per year.
 Accountants who work longer hours at certain times of the year, such as at the end of the budget year or during tax preparation season, may see an additional increase in income.

 How do accountant salaries compare?